STYJ/simontan.dev/posts/favourite-quotes.md

 > Life is never black and white.
 In fact, it's not even mostly grey.
 Life is an ever-changing colour similar to that of the iridescent hue of a rainbow. - Simon (me!)

 > Per aspera ad astra (Through hardships to the stars) - Not sure... 🤔

+> You'll never like everything about your job and that's okay.
+In fact, you may not even like what you're good at but you should try to leverage on it to allow you to do what you like.
+For example, I am good at AML and nobody likes to do AML stuff but I'm leveraging on it to help companies design and build their entire AML infrastructure.
+This "connecting the dots" is what I enjoy doing. - Aaron (IRL friend)